CCExtractor/website/content/public/gsoc/2016/vasanth.md

 the commercials found.

 Another file called commercial.csv is also created.
 This file contains a visual view of the database in excel form.
-It is best to \*\*not edit\*\* this file, since the creation of the output file by the system relies on the order of the contents in this file.
+It is best to **not edit** this file, since the creation of the output file by the system relies on the order of the contents in this file.

  **Note:When running generate for the first time, see to that there
-        is no file called commercials.csv, the tables songs and fingerprints in dejavu detabase are empty and in db/audio and db/video, there is only file \".temp\".
-If all of these conditions are not met, then it leads to errors\*\*
+        is no file called commercials.csv, the tables songs and fingerprints in dejavu detabase are empty and in db/audio and db/video, there is only file ".temp".
+If all of these conditions are not met, then it leads to errors**

 ##### Detection of commercials